Recluse/zabbix-module-nginx/README.md

 **key:** *nginx.status[ac|rd|wr|wa]*

-*ac     /* current number of active client connections */*
+*ac		-- current number of active client connections*

-*rd     /* current number of connections where nginx is reading the request header */*
+*rd		-- current number of connections where nginx is reading the request header*

-*wr     /* current number of connections where nginx is writing the response back to the client */*
+*wr		-- current number of connections where nginx is writing the response back to the client*

-*wa     /* current number of idle client connections waiting for a request */*
+*wa		-- current number of idle client connections waiting for a request*

 Note
 ===